An Coppens: Career

 She is the Chief Game Changer at Gamification Nation Ltd. The London-based company provides gamification design services, game design and an online gamification support community to clients worldwide.
 She also worked for companies such as Arthur Andersen Business Consulting, Xigma Consulting, Philips Electronics, American Express and Modern Times Group.
 Additionally, she ran a business by the name of B/Right Business Coaching in Ireland.

 She has worked for 15 years in developing solutions that encourage winning behaviour in order to improve business results.
 These have covered the areas of sales, marketing, HR, performance management, learning and development and productivity.
 The main focus of her work is on employee and learner engagement as well as customer engagement.

-Apart from being an award-winning business coach, learning & development professional, author and speaker, she is also a blogger on gamification at gamificationnation.com; she has been listed in the top 10 UK digital and technology bloggers in the UK Blog Awards of 2016 and 2015.
+She is also a blogger on gamification at gamificationnation.com; she has been listed in the top 10 UK digital and technology bloggers in the UK Blog Awards of 2016 and 2015.
 She plans to publish her 4th book, "Creating competitive advantage from the inside out through gamification", in autumn/winter 2016 with Pencraft Publishing.

 An Coppens has worked with global brands in media, finance, education and FMCG markets.